DavidVogelxyz/library/other/vaultwarden-on-alpine.md

 WEB_VAULT_FOLDER=/usr/share/webapps/vaultwarden-web/
 ```

 In either case, the ADMIN_TOKEN variable should reflect the admin token that was created with the `vaultwarden hash` command.
+Also, a DOMAIN of "https://localhost" will work to get the server running; however, if/when implementing SMTP, "DOMAIN" should reflect the domain on which Vaultwarden is being served (ex. "https://vaultwarden.domain.com").

 Once the environment variables are set, the `vaultwarden` service should be restarted using the following command: